arantespp/arantespp.com/posts/zettelkasten/decision-mental-models.md

 ---
 title: Decision Mental Models
-excerpt: Decision mental models are models that is used to make a decision.
+excerpt: Decision mental models are models that are used to make a decision.
 date: 2021-04-22
 rating: 2
 tags: